smessie/Article-ESWC2024-DFDP/content/architecture.md

 The user wanting to fill out the form should use a form renderer to render the declarative form description.
 The user can additionally provide a conversion rules resource to map the form description onto another ontology and a data resource to automatically prefill the form.

-<span class="comment" data-author="RV">So, a <q>shift</q> is not always a good thing.
-In the sense that: people have always done forms the X way, and now we're changing everything.
-We need to be very careful with this.
-We need to be able to say: look, the first step is very similar to what they already do today, except its much less work.
-Otherwise, it risks reading a bit too much as <q>if _only_ everyone did Y, then the world would be so much better</q>, which isn't very well received by reviewers typically.</span>

 ### Description of the Display

 The previous problem of needing a separate app for each use case is solved by describing the user interface declaratively in the *form description resource*.
 This RDF resource contains both the display part and the footprint for the reasoning part.
 The display is the part responsible for rendering the form to the user.
-<span class="rephrase" data-author="RV">Web forms are typically HTML</span>, while RDF represents the semantics of the form, not how you represent it in HTML.
+Web forms are typically rendered using HTML, while RDF represents the semantics of the form, not how you represent it in HTML.
 By declaratively describing the form in RDF, we achieve the ability to render the same form description in any environment.
 There already exist ontologies that can be used for this purpose, such as [SHACL](cite:cites shacl), [Solid-UI](cite:cites solid-ui), and [RDF-Form](cite:cites rdf-form).
 By reusing these ontologies for the display part, we achieve maximum compatibility with existing form descriptions.